Akama-EO/bi-portfolio-projects-/Sales_02/README.md

 ## Introduction

-As a new data analyst at **Home Luxury Kitchen**, a company that sells kitchen equipment, you have been given a dataset containing data from 2019 to 2022.
-The sales manager wants you to create a dashboard that summaries the sales performance during the period.
-You are requested not to use Pivot Tools like Power Pivot to create the dashboard.
+This project highlights the power and flexibility of Advance Excel for multi-page dashboard design using functions and formulas with power tools like Power Query and Power Pivot.
+It also showcases the programming of an animated dashboard filter with VBA and Macros.

 ## Project Objective
-The objective of the project is to create a fully functional interactive sales dashboard in Advance Excel using only functions and formulas without the use of power tools like Power Query and Power Pivot.
+The objective of this project is to create a fully functional interactive multi-page dashboard that leverages on the power and flexibility of Advance Excel using customized charts, VBA and Macros.

-- **Primary Goal:** Develop a dashboard that summarizes from a dataet without the use of power tools.
+- **Primary Goal:** Develop a dashboard that summarizes from a dataet with the use of power tools.
 - **Business Focus:** Provide insights and actionable recommendations to drive business strategy.

 ## Tools and Techniques